BadyalAvi/modaegis-threat-engine/README.md

 ## ⚙️ Core Engineering Features

-ModAAegis is a 100% functional, production-ready tool designed to handle live API events at scale.

 ### 1. The Ghost Autopilot (24/7 Automation)

 A background worker that intercepts the `onCommentSubmit` webhook.
-If the live velocity radar crosses the community's custom threshold, it autonomously executes **Protocol Alpha (Lockdown)** and dispatches an emergency ModMail.
+If the live velocity radar crosses the community's custom threshold, it autonomously executes Protocol Alpha (Lockdown) and dispatches an emergency ModMail.
 This secures the subreddit instantly, even when the entire moderation team is asleep.

 ### 2. Heuristic Threat Scoring

 The engine evaluates context, not just volume.
-When a spam burst occurs, the system calculates a dynamic threat weight based on the user's historical data.
+When a spam burst occurs, the system calculates a dynamic threat weight based on the user's historical data, equipped with strict TypeScript guard clauses to prevent crashes on shadowbanned entities.

 ```mermaid
 flowchart LR